frobertpixto/font-from-image/README.md

 ![example](images/example1.png)

-So I created a 3 step process:
+So I created a 3 steps process:
 - Generate images that contain a text from a variety of fonts.
-- Do Pre-procesing to have the data ready for Learning.
+- Do ETL preprocesing to have the data ready for Learning.
 - Train a model to identify the font in an image.

 ---
 ## Directories
 - **ImagesGeneration**: MacOS application generated with Xcode.
 This application will generate images with text
-- **ImagesProcessing**: Jupyter Notebook for pre-processing to generate 50 x 50 images and labels
+- **ImagesProcessing**: Jupyter Notebook for preprocessing to generate 50 x 50 images and labels
 - **Training**: Jupyter Notebook that performs the actual training

 ---